MrMatier/Data-Structures/PriorityQueue_ArrayList_Heap/README.md

 The report provides a complete narrative from conceptual understanding to practical implications, reflecting the collaborative efforts made in studying these data structures.

-**Note**: This project demonstrates the practical application of data structures in solving problems efficiently.
+**Note**: This repository section is a culmination of joint work with a lab partner, demonstrating the collaborative spirit of scientific inquiry.
 All tests and benchmarks are conducted with a focus on transparency and academic rigor.